Emory-Melody/awesome-epidemic-modeling-papers/README.md

-If you find this repo helpful, we would appreciate it if you could cite our survey.
+If you find this repo helpful, we would appreciate it if you could kindly cite our survey.

 ```
 @article{liu2024review,